CExA-project/CExA-project.github.io/content/news/2024-10-25-Steering-committee/index.md

 The CExA team will present its work to CEA's Operating Divisions.
 This in-depth dive into the achievements of the project will include talks by demonstrators working on applications, that have been collaborating with CExA developers.

-The agenda for the public session of the Steering Committee is as follows:
+The <span id=agenda>agenda</span> for the public session of the Steering Committee is as follows:
 - 9:00-9:10 - General introduction
 - 9h10-10h15 - [One-year review of the project, with a focus on a few specific achievements (CExA team)](2024-10-15-CExA_steering_board.pdf)